-University Policies Related to Graduate Student Teaching Assistants Teaching Associates and Graduate Student Research Assistants - UTDPP1075
+University Policies Related to Graduate Assistants Teaching Assistants Teaching Associates and Student Research Assistants - UTDPP1075

-Graduate Departments are designed to provide the opportunity for individuals to make the transition from students to professional scholars and practitioners.
-The appointment of a student as a Teaching or Research Assistant or Teaching Associate often provides a student with the necessary financial support to facilitate this transformation.
+Graduate programs, schools, or departments and eligible administrative units are designed to provide the opportunity for individuals to make the transition from students to professional scholars and practitioners.
+The appointment of a graduate student as a Teaching Assistant, Research Assistant, Graduate Assistant, or Teaching Associate often provides the student with the necessary financial support to facilitate this transformation.

-Teaching and Research Assistants and Teaching Associates are enrolled, full-time graduate students taking a minimum of nine approved semester hours each regular (long) semester and must be in academic good standing each semester they are appointed.
-Assistants and Associates are also employees of the University and are expected to meet specified teaching or research obligations and receive compensation for contributing to the teaching and/or research mission of the University.
-As employees of the University, Teaching Assistant, Teaching Associate, and Research Assistant appointees, when acting in their capacity as employees, are subject to the provisions of policies and procedures relating to employment, including the provisions and requirements governing intellectual property.
+Teaching Assistants, Research Assistants, Graduate Assistants, and Teaching Associates are enrolled, full-time graduate students taking a minimum of nine approved semester credit hours each regular (long) semester and must be in academic good standing each semester they are appointed.
+Assistants and Associates are also employees of the University and are expected to meet specified teaching, research, or administrative support obligations and receive compensation for contributing to the mission of the University.
+As employees of the University, Teaching Assistant, Research Assistant, Graduate Assistant, and Teaching Associate appointees, when acting in their capacity as employees, are subject to the provisions of policies and procedures relating to employment, including the provisions and requirements governing intellectual property.

 Graduate studies and assistantship responsibilities should reinforce each other.
-The appointments are intended to allow the student to gain valuable in-service experience in teaching, research, and other activities.
+The appointments are intended to allow the student to gain valuable in-service experience in teaching, research, administrative functions, and other activities.
 Research projects should ideally lead to a thesis or dissertation.
 Teaching assignments should give greater insight into a student's discipline.
-In either case, a close relationship between the faculty supervisor and the student is vital to the promotion of the professional growth of the student.
+Administrative responsibilities could include research; in such cases, these duties should give a graduate student an opportunity to apply collaborative communication strategies in planning, executing, and assessing projects or to apply research concepts, practices, and methodologies when conducting institutional research.
+In all cases, a close relationship between the faculty or administrative supervisor and the student is vital to the promotion of the professional growth of the graduate student.

 Types of Graduate Assistantships

-- Full-time (0.5 FTE personnel appointments) Graduate Student Teaching Assistants (TA) are employed a maximum of twenty hours per week to help meet the instructional needs of the university and are paid from faculty salary funds.
-Appointments and reappointments as Teaching Assistants are subject to: the availability of financial support, satisfactory academic progress, and performance review by their academic Department on a semester by semester basis.
+- Full-time (0.5 FTE personnel appointments) Graduate Student Teaching Assistants (TA's) are employed a maximum of 20 hours per week to help meet the instructional needs of the university.
+Appointments and reappointments as Teaching Assistants are subject to: the availability of financial support, satisfactory academic progress, and performance review by their academic program, school, or department on a semester-by-semester basis.
 In consultation with, and under the direction of, an assigned supervisor, the Teaching Assistant will aid in the teaching of one or more courses or may serve as the instructor of record.

 - Full-time (0.5 FTE personnel appointments) Graduate Student Teaching Associates will be appointed, with prior written approval of the Executive Vice President and Provost (Provost), as the primary instructor of record for a course.
 The Teaching Associate serving as a primary instructor will work closely with an assigned faculty supervisor.
 To be eligible for appointment as the primary instructor of record for a course, Teaching Associates must be in the last phase of their doctoral program and be unconditionally enrolled in graduate study.
-Appointments and reappointments as Teaching Associates are subject to: the availability of financial support, satisfactory academic progress, and performance review by their academic Department on a semester by semester basis.
+Appointments and reappointments as Teaching Associates are subject to: the availability of financial support, satisfactory academic progress, and performance review by their academic program, school, or department on a semester-by-semester basis.

 Qualifications/Eligibility for Assistantship Appointments

-To be eligible for appointment as a full-time graduate Teaching or Research Assistant or Teaching Associate, students must be unconditionally admitted to a graduate Department and be enrolled full-time in a graduate Department at UT Dallas.
-Students appointed as graduate assistants are required to maintain academic good standing as defined in the graduate catalog.
+To be eligible for appointment as a full-time Teaching Assistant, Research Assistant, Graduate Assistant, or Teaching Associate students must be unconditionally admitted to a graduate program/school and be enrolled full-time in a graduate program/school at UT Dallas.
+Students appointed as Assistants and Associates are required to maintain academic good standing as defined in the graduate catalog.
 Students on academic probation may not be appointed to, or remain on, an assistantship.
-Exceptions may be approved by the Graduate Dean upon recommendation of the School Dean.
+Exceptions may be approved by the Graduate Dean upon recommendation of the School Dean and/or the administrative supervisor.

-For teaching appointments, competency in spoken and written English is required.
+For teaching appointments, proficiency in spoken and written English is required.
 At the time of their initial appointments as Teaching Assistants or Teaching Associates, international students will be required to take an oral screening test designed to establish their English communication skill level.
-The outcome of the test will establish if the student will be required to enroll in, and subsequently pass, an English as a Second Language course (ESL) designed to prepare them for classroom duties and interactions with students.
-Students who are not excused from taking the ESL course by the Graduate Dean must pass the ESL course within two semesters of enrollment to qualify for continued appointment as a teaching assistant.
-Additional information about the screening test and the ESL course may be obtained from the Office of the Graduate Dean
+The outcome of the test will establish if the student will be required to enroll in, and subsequently pass, an English as a Second Language (ESL) course designed to prepare them for classroom duties and interactions with students.
+Students who are not excused from taking the ESL course by the Graduate Dean must pass the ESL course within two semesters of enrollment to qualify for continued appointment as a Teaching Assistant or Teaching Associate.
+Additional information about the screening test and the ESL course may be obtained from the Office of Graduate Studies.

-A faculty committee in each School, Department, or Program must screen, rank, and recommend the appointment or reappointment of graduate assistants in that academic unit.
+A faculty committee in each program, school, or department must screen, rank, and recommend the appointment or reappointment of Teaching Assistants, Research Assistants, and Teaching Associates in that academic unit.
 Evaluation criteria for entering students must include, but not necessarily be limited to, previous academic record (degree, GPA), TOEFL scores if applicable, standardized examination scores if required by the program (GRE, GMAT), applicable teaching or work experience, letters of recommendation, and the Committee's judgment that the student has the potential for sustained achievement in the chosen field of graduate study.
+Eligible administrative units may follow their current personnel practices in screening, ranking, and recommending the appointment or reappointment of Graduate Assistants in consultation with faculty in the student's academic discipline.

-Reappointment of students will also require: completion of a required TA orientation training program; a demonstrated high standard of performance in the areas of assigned duties in teaching and research; and satisfactory progress toward the graduate degree.
+Reappointment of students will also require: completion of a required assistantship orientation training program; a demonstrated high standard of performance in the areas of assigned duties in teaching, research, and/or administrative support; and satisfactory progress toward the graduate degree.

-Appointment of a graduate assistant requires recommendation by the Department Head (if applicable) and the Dean of the School and approval by the Dean of Graduate Studies.
+The appointment of a Teaching Assistant, Research Assistant, or Graduate Assistant requires recommendation by the program, school and/or department head (if applicable) or the administrative supervisor and the Dean of the School and approval by the Dean of Graduate Studies.
 Teaching Associate appointments must also be approved by the Office of the Executive Vice President and Provost.
-All requests for initial appointment, reappointment, or change of status of graduate assistants must be initiated on the appropriate Human Resources forms, and must include the academic level of the student in the degree program at UT Dallas (Master's or Doctoral).
-For Teaching Assistants, the course or courses for which assistance is to be rendered should be specified on a semester by semester basis.
+In the case of an administrative unit, the appointment of Graduate Assistants requires the recommendation by the supervisor and his/her manager.
+All requests for initial appointment, reappointment, or change of status of Assistants or Associates must be initiated on the appropriate Human Resources forms, and must include the academic level of the student in the degree program at UT Dallas (Master's or Doctoral).
+For Teaching Assistants, the course or courses for which assistance is to be rendered should be specified on a semester-by-semester basis.
 For Research Assistants, the name of the faculty member whose research is to be assisted should be specified.
 For Teaching Associates, the name of the course and the name of the faculty member who will supervise the Teaching Associate should be specified.
-In addition, all TA/RA's must complete, sign, and return to their Program or Department Head a statement confirming the receipt, understanding, and acceptance of the conditions contained in the form entitled “Responsibilities of Graduate Student Teaching Assistants, Teaching Associates and Research Assistants” (a sample is attached).
-A copy of the completed form must be submitted in the semester of initial appointment and at the beginning of each Fall semester thereafter.
-These copies should be maintained by the program personnel for an appropriate time period as defined by the records retention policy.
+In addition, all Teaching Assistants, Research Assistants, and Teaching Associates must complete, sign, and return to their program, school and/or department head a statement confirming the receipt, understanding, and acceptance of the conditions contained in the form entitled "Responsibilities of UT Dallas Graduate Student Teaching Assistants, Teaching Associates, and Research Assistants".
+Graduate Assistants must complete, sign, and return to their program, school, department head, and/or the administrative unit supervisor a statement confirming the receipt, understanding, and acceptance of the conditions contained in the form entitled "Responsibilities of UT Dallas Graduate Assistants".
+A copy of the completed form must be submitted in the semester of initial appointment and at the beginning of each fall semester thereafter.
+These copies should be maintained by the program personnel or the administrative unit for an appropriate time period as defined by the records retention policy.

 - title, fraction of effort, and length of appointment;